amanzanom/fundamental_concepts_in_microbiome_science/2025W_301500/Part_5.md

 In this part we will go through a quite complex case of multiple nested insertions of mobile elements.
 This is a section to go through together and discuss.

 ## IS invasions (Matrix mode 💊🫲 😎 🫱💊)
 When working with certain organisms, such as those endosymbionts mentioned in the presentation, mobile elements, including ISs, can get really wild, undergoing quite complex nested insertions.
-KNowing what we know now, and knowing how to go through an annotation file, can you guess the correct order of invasions?

 - For this part we will work with a case of multiple nested insertions of MEs from *Cardinium* bacteria.
-So, go ahead and download the [`IS_invasion.gb`](./data/IS_invasion.fasta) (right click 🖱️ and download).
+So, go ahead and download the [`IS_invasion.gb`](./data/IS_invasion.gb) (right click 🖱️ and download).

 - Drag the downloaded file (`IS_invasion.gb`) into UGENE or open it (Top-left corner `File -> Open`).

-- This is how your annotation should look like.
-You can also download the corresponding annotation file ([`ISCca4_ISCca10_nested.gb`](./results/ISCca4_ISCca10_nested.gb)) and check it against your own.
-Did you get it?
+- This is how the annotation should look like.
+Knowing what we know now, and knowing how to go through an annotation file, can you guess the correct order of invasions?

   ![](./images/UGENE/5.01_UGENE_ISinvasion_annot_final.png)